craftercms/docs/source/developers/projects/studio/api/cmis/clone.rst

 Clone a file from a CMIS repository to Studio provided paths.

 .. important::
     This API is deprecated and provided only as a reference.
-Please see :studio_swagger_url:`#/cmis/cmisClone` for the current version.
+Please see `cmisClone <../../../../../_static/api/studio.html#tag/cmis/operation/cmisClone>`_ for the current version.

 --------------------
 Resource Information